 An SEO Primer

-What is SEO?
+What is Search Engine Optimization?

-Search engine optimization refers to the techniques used by SEO professionals to help websites gain more visibility in search results.
+Search engine optimization refers to the techniques used to help websites gain more visibility in search results.
 They focus on making the website easier to find, so potential customers will be able to easily locate it via search.
 Search engine optimization is a complex topic with a fairly simple definition.
 It’s the science and art of designing a website and its content in such a way as to give each webpage the best chance of being listed and highly ranked by search engines.

 Functional and Fashionable Design